ang-zeyu/infisearch/docs/src/future_plans.md

 ## Dynamic Linking for Language Modules

 Language modules are "bundled" into the `morsels_search` wasm module at the moment.
 In order to reduce binary size, each module is configured via feature flags and bundled separately.
 This however does mean that any and all language modules have to be PR-ed to the upstream module (otherwise, one would have to maintain a separate fork of morsels on its own distribution channels).

-This is mainly pending dynamic linking in wasm ala llvm / rust which is still finicky and unconfirmed at the moment.
+This is pending better dynamic linking support in wasm.

 ## Proximity Queries